Cignor/Collider/USER_MANUAL/Nodes_Dictionary.md

 #### How to Use
 1. **Connect Video Source:** Connect Webcam or Video File Loader's `Source ID` to `Source In`
-2. **Pick Colors:** Click "Add Color..." and click on the video preview to sample a color
+2. **Pick Colors:** Click "Add Color..." and click on the video preview to sample a color (Left-click)
 3. **Track Multiple:** Add up to 8 different colors to track simultaneously
 4. **Remove Colors:** Click "Remove" button next to each tracked color
+5. **Define Zones (UI Overlay):**
+   - Hovering shows a live color preview square (always on while hovering)
+   - Hold Ctrl and Left-drag to draw zone rectangles for the active color; Right-drag to erase
+   - Click color swatches to pick the active zone (Red/Green/Blue/Yellow)
 5. **Map Coordinates:** Connect individual color outputs to synthesis parameters
 6. **Example Patches:**
    - **Two-Object Control:** Track two colored objects for stereo panning or dual oscillator control